Article

 2. Dynamic blend of active and passive

 At Charles Stanley, we are proud of our independent thinking and flexibility.
 We are neither wedded to ‘active’ nor ‘passive’ strategies for fund choices in our underlying portfolios and can cherry-pick the optimum strategy for our needs.
 Passive investments are designed to simply follow an index and can be significantly lower cost than active funds that try and beat the market.
-Presently, in our portfolios, we are roughly evenly split between passive and active, but we alter this ratio over time.
+Typically, our portfolios, are roughly evenly split between passive and active, but we alter this ratio over time.
 If we think there are more inefficiencies for active managers to exploit, we allocate more towards active.

 3. Harnessing key themes

 Having a broad, diverse portfolio doesn’t mean missing out on key investment themes.
 We seek to harness important structural trends while managing risk.
-For instance, the transition from fossil fuel to renewable sources of energy is a multi-decade phenomenon where capital will be reallocated on an unprecedented scale, creating investment opportunities across a multitude of sectors and industries.
-We presently hold Schroder Global Energy Transition Fund, which invests across the entire sustainable energy industry from production to end-use.
-We believe a selective, disciplined and active approach such as the one adopted by this fund is a sensible means of accessing an exciting area.
+For instance, the transition from fossil fuel to renewable sources of energy and the ongoing digital transformation of the economy.

 4. An eye on the downside (and upside!)